ReggieVW/cvat-docs/manual/annotate_person_key_points.md

 Interpolation can be a solution when there are key-points of two persons that intermingle for a few frames and manually correction is to cumbersome.
 ![image](https://user-images.githubusercontent.com/35894891/180450542-465abc43-e065-4fde-8572-11272fa56eaf.png)

-# Export person key points
+# Export annotation with person key points
 <b>Note: the feature of directly exporting person key points with JSON is not available in CVAT.
 The JSON file also does not export the group_id which is required to group the person keypoints.</b>

 First click on save because CVAT does not automatically saves the changes.
 Then click ``Menu`` in CVAT.
 Click ``Export task dataset`` and choose ``CVAT for video``.